 These business clusters were selected precisely because they build on existing strengths at the university and in our business community.
+Support of the local community and municipalities is essential, and the level of commitment to and investment in our underserved, economically distressed area will be critically evaluated.

-Effect on the local economy:
+7. Effect on the local economy: